The Color Codes of Mental and Situational Awareness

 When it comes to a threat on your life or those of your loved ones, condition red is when you have formulated your defense plan and are ready to execute it a moments notice against a real, verified threat. you will execute when the threat becomes imminent and there is no other option.

 You are in condition black when you are in a defensive fight or combat, hopefully delivering enough force to end the threat.
-(Condition black was not part of Jeff Cooper’s original color code) This is why you need training and practice so you are prepared and skilled with empty hands, firearm, or whatever you have handy to use as a defensive tool.
+(Condition black was not part of Jeff Cooper’s original color code) This is why you need training and practice.
+You want to be prepared and skilled with empty hands, firearm, or whatever you have handy to use as a defensive tool.

 The main point I want to get across with this article is that you need to avoid condition white when you are out of your secure home or other secure area.
 Stay alert, but relaxed at all times in condition yellow.
 Always know who and what is near you, and what is going on in your little section of the world.

 If you are interested in Defensive Handgun Training, see Front Sight Firearms Training Institute Review.

 If you prefer online learning and training, consider becoming a member of the USCCA.
 They will provide all the concealed carry and home defense information and training that you will need to become the Protector of yourself and your family.

 Visit the USCCA Membership Page for all the information.